jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/01-upgrading-to-liferay-7-2-intro.markdown

         Synchronize a complete backup of your production @product@ server installation and pruned production database.{.summary}

-    6. Checkpoint: You're ready to prepare a @product-ver@ server for upgrading a production database.
+    6. Checkpoint: You're ready to prepare your new DXP server for upgrading a production database.

 7. [Prepare a New @product@ Server for Data Upgrade](/docs/7-2/deploy/-/knowledge_base/d/preparing-a-new-product-server-for-data-upgrade){.title}

-    Set up a production server with @product-ver@, configured to use your document repository and @product@ database.
+    Set up a production server with the latest DXP installation, configured to use your document repository and @product@ database.
 You'll migrate your portal and system properties too.
 (Note, this step can be done in parallel with any of the previous steps.){.summary}